| |

 Ingredients

-• 3/4 cup cornmeal, stone or water ground, if possible
+• ¾ cup cornmeal, stone ground if available

 • 1 cup boiling water